 Let me begin with a disclaimer: I’m not an expert.
-I’m only sharing my opinion on what will happen to these stocks based on the same news and information available to everyone.
+I’m only sharing my opinion on what I thought would happen to those stocks based on the same news and information available to everyone.

-- I don’t think Wall Street will sit back and take it.
-I have no idea what they will or can do, but I do know they can probably do something.
+- I didn’t think Wall Street would sit back and take it.
+I have no idea what they would or could do, but I expected they could probably do something.
 They have seemingly endless resources and many intelligent people who are skilled at screwing people.

-- When prices start to slide which they inevitably will, it’s unlikely millions of individual investors (many with their retirements on the line) will hang on trying to punish Wall Street.
-Faced with severe losses as they watch these stocks fall, many are going to jump ship.
+- Prices would inevitably slide, and it seemed unlikely that millions of individual investors (many with their retirements on the line) would hang on trying to punish Wall Street.
+Faced with severe losses as they watched it fall, I (and many others) expected people to jump ship.

 Using Social Media to “Stick it to The Man”

-This new paradigm in the markets is not bad (although for some individual investors, it probably will be).
+This new market paradigm is not necessarily bad (although for some individual investors, it probably will be).

 It’s about exposing corruption on Wall Street and the manipulation of markets that bankrupt companies and funnel billions into the pockets of hedge fund managers and banks.